SouhilaGuendouzi/FedGA/README.md

 ![](pictures/FedGA_tool.png)

-The neural networks' models are defined in entities/Models.py.  <br />
+The neural networks' models are defined in entities/Models.py.  <br/>
-The execution of Cloud.py, Fog.py, and Edge.py is lanched independtly using utils/CMD.txt file that contains commands as examples.
+The execution of Cloud.py, Fog.py, and Edge.py is lanched independtly using utils/CMD.txt file that contains commands as examples. <br/>
-The save folder contains the results at the last FL round.
+The  folder save contains the results at the last FL round. <br/>